krysc0/IE482CourseProject/README.md

 Our project is about simulate a robotic arm in gazebo performing pick and place task.
 We have used interbotix robotics arm and a customized gazebo world with conveyor belt.
 We used moveit platform to interact with gazebo.

 ### Contributions
-One of the main contribution of our project is there is no sufficient resource to work with robotic arm in a moving object platform in ROS Noetic.
+One of the main contribution of our project is there is no sufficient resource for begineers to work with robotic arm in ROS Noetic.
 Our project will provide a head start to those who wants to work with industrial automation in ROS Noetic.

 ---